 How Will a DWI Offense Affect My Car Insurance Rates?

-A DWI conviction will result in a hike in car insurance rates.
+A DWI conviction can result in a significant increase in car insurance premiums.
 When you are involved in a DWI incident, insurance companies will see you as a high-risk driver, even if it was a one-time mistake.

 According to Forbes, the average insurance rate for drivers in Texas rises by 52% after a DWI.
-Unfortunately, this surcharge remains in place for another 3 to 5 years, and you probably won’t be eligible for a good driver discount for several years after.
+Unfortunately, this surcharge remains in place for another 3 to 5 years, and you likely won’t be eligible for a good driver discount for several years after that.

-The best way to avoid a higher car insurance premium is to not get a DWI conviction.
+The best way to avoid a higher car insurance premium is not to get a DWI conviction.
+Contact an experienced lawyer for help.

 So, Is My Life Over After DWI / DUI?

-A DWI does not mean that your life is over, but a conviction does come with serious consequences that you need to be prepared for.
+Your life is not over after a DWI.
+However, a conviction does come with serious consequences, and you need to be prepared.